charleskoffler/clprolf/docs/official/clprolf_off_doc_6_simu_multi_inh.md

 ## Inheritance with interfaces that is not really inheritance

 Sometimes, we can talk about inheritance, when we meet the case of interface for giving a capacity, or indicating a version.
 But this is not really inheritance, unlike the previous case.
-It is more here a contract.
+It is sometimes referred to as inheritance, but it is more of a contract, it's more about implementing an interface.
+Unlike full inheritance, it does not include inheriting the implementation.

 ### Conclusion